danielpza/eslint-plugin-react-query-options/docs/rules/invalidate-queries-no-inline-query.md

-# Enforces useQuery (and family) hooks use some form of query constructor pattern.
-Will error if queryKey or queryFn properties are passed to the hook (`react-query-options/use-query-no-inline-query`)
+# Enforces queryClient.invalidateQueries don't have inline queries.
+Will error if queryKey or queryFn properties are passed to the function (`react-query-options/invalidate-queries-no-inline-query`)

 💼 This rule is enabled in the ✅ `recommended` config.